wintoncode/Winton.Extensions.Configuration.Consul/README.md

 Configuration = builder.Build();
 ```

-Assuming the application is running in the development environment and the application name is Website, this will load a json configuration object from the path `Website/Development`
+Assuming the application is running in the development environment and the application name is Website, this will load a json configuration object under the key `Website/Development` in Consul.

 Or specify an options `Action` as a second argument to set the options specified below.